TEALSK12/introduction-to-computer-science/lesson_63.md

 ## Learning Objectives
 Students will be able to...
-  * Define key scenarios for a project and the features required to implement each scenario
+  * Define key **user-scenarios** for a project and the features required to implement each scenario
   * Explain the importance of wireframing when designing an application
+  * Capture key scenarios using **sketches** (hand drawn, or with drawing tool)
+  * Refine design based on user-centred research

+---

+#### Emphasize with students ...

+#### Curriculum Competencies - Prototype, Test, and Make

+The term "Agile Development" is used in software development to describe an iterative and incremental project management process, involving short cycles called "sprints".
+Each sprint involves defining a list of tasks, doing a set of tasks, testing, going back to review the tasks list, and refining the design as needed.

+From Lessons 6.3 to 6.5 you will be doing this type of iterative and incremental work.
+Lesson 6.3 does not involve any "coding" yet.
+You will start with sketching things down with pencil-and-paper, or with a drawing tool.
+Use the handouts to help you.
+You may revise some sketches later on, after you have started implementation (ie, "coding") and testing.

+---

 ## Materials/Preparation
 * [Final Project Plan Organizer](Final Project Plan Organizer.docx) handout
+* Optionally, students can keep a daily journal notebook

 ## Pacing Guide
 | Duration  | Description                                   |